CesiumGS/3d-tiles/extensions/3DTILES_multiple_contents/README.md

 ### Implicit Tiling

-This extension can also be combined with the [`3DTILES_implicit_tiling`](../3DTILES_implicit_tiling) extension.
+The `3DTILES_multiple_contents` extension can also be combined with the [`3DTILES_implicit_tiling`](../3DTILES_implicit_tiling) extension.
 In this case, there must be one content availability bitstream for each of the multiple contents.

-> **Example:** A tileset where the root tile uses multiple contents, and the `3DTILES_implicit_tiling` extension to define an implicit subtree of the root:
+> **Example:** A tileset where the root tile uses multiple contents, and the `3DTILES_implicit_tiling` extension, to define an implicit subtree of the root:
 >
 > ```jsonc
 > {